zfw1226/zfw1226.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+Currently, I am an Associate Professor at the School of Artificial Intelligence, Beijing Normal University.
-I am currently working as Boya Postdoctoral Researcher at Peking University with Prof. [Song-Chun Zhu](http://www.stat.ucla.edu/~sczhu/).
+Prior to this, I served as a Boya Postdoctoral Researcher at Peking University, where I collaborated with [Prof. Song-Chun Zhu](https://zhusongchun.net/).
-Before that, I received Ph.D in Computer Science from EECS, Peking University, supervised by Prof. [Yizhou Wang](https://cfcs.pku.edu.cn/wangyizhou/#../../../english/index.htm), and received B.Sc in Communication Engineering from Beijing Jiaotong University.
+I earned my Ph.D. in Computer Science from the School of EECS at Peking University, supervised by [Prof. Yizhou Wang](https://cfcs.pku.edu.cn/wangyizhou/#../../../english/index.htm), and obtained my bachelor's degree in Communication Engineering from Beijing Jiaotong University.

-My current research interests are robot learning, multi-agent learning, and computer vision, particularly in building embodied agents with physical and social common sense.
+My research interests are embodied AI and multi-agent system, particularly in building cognition-inspired agents with physical and social common sense.

 {% include_relative includes/news.md %}